tc39/proposal-uuid/README.md

 It is for this reason that this spec mandates that any random numbers used come from a "cryptographically secure" source, thereby (hopefully) avoiding such issues.

+**Why does the standard library API treat `v4` UUIDs as a default instead of being symmetric in the different versions?**

+An analysis of popular Open Source projects that were using `v1` UUIDs has shown, that the majority of identified projects was "accidentally" using `v1` UUIDs in situations where `v4` UUIDs would have been a more appropriate choice.
+Please [refer to analysis/README.md](github-analysis) for more information.

 ## TODO

 - [x] Identify champion to advance addition (stage-1)